A New Approach to Electroweak Symmetry Non-Restoration: Effective field-dependent masses

 where we introduced a short-handed notation $\Phi \equiv \{ h, \varphi, \chi_1, \chi_2,\cdots, \chi_N\}$, and a caret is used to indicate background fields.
 The field-dependent gauge field mass matrix squared is given by\cite{Coleman:1985rnk}

-with $g_{a}$ the gauge coupling and $T_{a}$ the generator of the $a$th gauge field\footnote{It might has to be symmetrized in $a$ and $b$}.
+with $g_{a}$ the gauge coupling and $T_{a}$ the generator of the $a$th gauge field\footnote{It might hava to be symmetrized.}.
 The field-dependent fermion mass matrix squared is $mm^{\dagger}(\hat{\Phi})$ where $m(\hat{\Phi})$ is defined in the Lagrangian as

 All contributions to the CW-potential are formally taken as traces of the squared mass matrices, which in practice can be diagonalized and the potential is then evaluated for the eigenvalues.
 Next, we list all field-dependent mass matrices squared in our model. \\